Multiplying Fractions Calculator

 How to multiply mixed fractions?
 Multiplying mixed numbers

 Multiplication of mixed numbers is also a no-brainer if you know how to multiply simple fractions.
-It just needs one additional step at the beginning - a change from a mixed fraction to the improper fraction:
+It just needs one additional step at the beginning - a change from a mixed fraction to the improper fraction.
+You can refresh your knowledge with our improper fraction to mixed number calculator.

 2 * 5 = 10